IoT in buildings

 The Energy Harvesting examples below highlight the product opportunities and the subsequent services that the products together make up:

 This product collects all information and data from the various sensors in the building.
 It sends the data to a central location in a secure manner where the information is processed for decisions to be made based on it.
-It can operate fully automatic, thereby intelligently controlling the various products in the building.
+It can operate fully automatically, thereby intelligently controlling the various products in the building.

-Sensor-controlled lighting is known in the building industry, however through an Energy Harvesting product, it is possible to make sensors that do not use a battery, which leads to a significant reduction in installation costs.
+Sensor-controlled lighting is known in the building industry, however through an Energy Harvesting product, it is possible to develop sensors that do not use a battery, which leads to a significant reduction in installation costs.
 The sensor can tell if there are people in the room, how many there are and how often they are there.

 Energy Harvesting sensors are also ideal for assembling in the ventilation system, as the sensors can be placed in different spots and monitor CO2, temperature, pressure and humidity.
 The ventilation system is one of the building’s most energy-consuming components and thus obvious to monitor to ensure it operates optimally.